 Ruthenium is known as an excellent alloying agent for other PGMs like palladium and platinum.
 Despite being brittle, this precious metal has a high melting point and excellent catalytic properties.
-Ruthenium primarily serves as electrical and electrochemical applications because of its superb conductive properties.
+Ruthenium primarily serves in electrical and electrochemical applications because of its superb conductive properties.

 What Platinum Group Metals are used for